lucylai96/lucylai96.github.io/teaching.md

 </details>

 <details style="margin-bottom: 20px;">
-<summary><strong>COGS 109: Modeling and Data Analysis</strong> ·
+<summary><strong>COGS 19: Living and Learning with AI</strong> ·
-<a href="https://cogs109.github.io/fa25/" target="_blank">course website</a> ·
+<a href=" " target="_blank">course website (in dev)</a> ·
-<a href="https://docs.google.com/document/d/1SdpRRqtwHRpUCxthoSMRfS8kZEPTlqgsQaZ8pjTMwKE/edit?usp=sharing" target="_blank">syllabus</a> ·
-<a href="./files/cogs109_set.pdf" target="_blank">SET evals</a></summary>

-<p> Understanding data is key to understanding the world around us.
-This course introduces core concepts in analyzing and interpreting data, including prediction, inference, model complexity, and data dimensionality.
-You will learn about data analysis techniques such as regression, clustering, and principal component analysis, and apply them to real-world datasets.
-We will focus on examples relevant to cognitive science, but the skills you gain will be broadly applicable across various domains.
+<a href=" " target="_blank">syllabus (in dev)</a></summary>

+<p>Advancements in artificial intelligence (AI) are transforming the way we live, work, and learn.
+How can we leverage AI’s potential while preserving human ingenuity and intellectual agency?
+This course equips students to critically engage with and creatively utilize AI through hands-on experimentation.
+Students will evaluate AI’s capabilities and limitations, examine its impact on work, education, and creativity, and develop strategies for its responsible use.
 <br><br>
-<strong>This could be a good course for you</strong> if you want to strengthen your ability to think critically about data, apply statistical tools to real-world problems, and communicate insights from data clearly. </p>
+<strong>This could be a good course for you</strong> if ...</p>

-<p><strong>Prerequisites:</strong> <a href="#">COGS 14B</a> and <a href="#">MATH 18 or 31AH</a> and <a href="#"> COGS18 or CSE 7 or CSE 8A or CSE 11</a> or permission of instructor.</p>
+<p><strong>Prerequisites:</strong> None!
+All are welcome!</p>
 </details>

 ### Harvard University